aldoz-a/MySSL/README.md

 Installation
 ------------

-This is currently a beta version, so uses a very simple Makefile and to generate and test the MySSL library you need to do some manual steps:
+This is currently a beta version, and uses a very simple Makefile: so to generate and test the MySSL library you need to do some manual steps:

 1. go to the src directory and generate the library with "make clean && make".